justinherrera/justinherrera/README.md

 <img align='right' src='https://media.tenor.com/NxMR5GE5WDEAAAAi/pentol-stiker.gif' width='200'>

 Hi, I am Justin Herrera, a Developer from the Philippines.
-I'm currently working on a crypto mobile platform as a Backend Engineer.
-I have a 4 years of experience developing web applications using JavaScript and actively exploring on projects that I can work on my free time.
+I've been a developer from the last 4 years and I'm currently working as a MERN Stack developer at CoDev, I am assigned to work in both front and backend development.

 ## 📰 About Me: